isl-org/OpenBot/android/app/README.md

 If a model is active, the inference speed in [ms] will be displayed next to the device which is running the model.

-### Features
+## Additional fragments

-Pressing the back button opens up the menu screen to choose specific features to use.
+Pressing the back button opens up the menu screen that shows all available activities and fragments.
+Users may choose a custom screen to use specific features rather than the default activity.

 <p align="center">
 <img src="../../docs/images/menu_selector.png" alt="App GUI" width="25%"/>
 </p>

-- **Robot**: Robot opens the screen containing all the functionality described above.

 - **Free Roam**: Free Roam offers simple robot control with real time updates and information about battery, speed and distance from surfaces.